Unblock YouTube Videos From Any Country or at Work or School

 Unfortunately, this trick will only work on local network firewalls and won’t work on content that is censored or geoblocked in your region.

-3. Use a Proxy Website or Add-On to Unblock YouTube
+3. Use a Proxy Website or Add-On to Access YouTube When It’s Blocked

 A proxy is similar to a VPN, but is far less reliable and secure.
 When you connect to a proxy, your traffic is filtered through its server to make it appear as though you’re in a different location, allowing you to bypass firewalls and geoblocks.